 In Scotland, Lord Tweedmouth kept a Stud Book from 1835 which documents the early development of the Golden Retriever.
-He began by using a yellow Wavy (or Flat) Coated Retriever and a Tweed Water Retriever.
-Continued by one of his descendants, the Earl of Ilchester at the Guisachan Estate, he methodically line-bred these dogs until 1890.
+Beginning by using a yellow Wavy (or Flat) Coated Retriever and a Tweed Water Retriever, the Earl of Ilchester, one of Lord Tweedmouth's descendants, methodically continued line-bred these dogs at the Guisachan Estate until 1890.

 Additionally, Mrs Charlesworth, who formed the first Golden Retriever Club in England in 1911, states that Lord Tweedmouth (then Sir Dudley Majoribanks) obtained his first Golden or Russian (as they were then called) Retrievers when he saw a performing circus at Brighton.
 He was so impressed by their intelligence, he bought the whole Troupe of 8 and took them back with him to Scotland.

 Keeper with Golden at Guisachan 1903

-As there appears to be no detailed physical descriptions of the dogs named in Lord Tweedmouth's Stud Book, which of these above theories are fact, or whether both theories went hand in hand, remains undocumented.
+As there appears to be no detailed physical descriptions of the dogs named in Lord Tweedmouth's Stud Book, whether both these above theories are fact, or whether both theories went hand in hand, remains undocumented.
 But certainly in 1920 the original records which began with Lord Tweedmouth's dogs at the Guisachan Estate in 1835, were accepted by the Kennel Club (UK).